viviemXD/webrtc-audio-video/README.md

 =================

 A simple WebRTC test page and very simple pass through server using web socket transport
-- Uses node.js and socket.io
+- Uses node.js and WebSocket
 - Supports Chrome or Firefox
 - No need for a Web Server